widdowquinn/pyani/README.md

 ### NOTE: Installing legacy BLAST

-**The legacy BLAST executable available from NCBI will not run on macOS Big Sur**
+**The legacy BLAST executable available from NCBI will not run on macOS Big Sur.**

 If you wish to use `pyani blastall` or the `ANIblastall` method with the legacy `pyani` interface, you will require a locally-installed copy of this package.
 This is one of the packages linked in the `requirements-thirdparty.txt` file.